White Snake (film): Plot

 After leaving the workshop, Xuan and Blanca return to the Snake Catcher Villager.
 Verta confronts Blanca and Xuan and tries to get Blanca to return with her.
 Verta identifies Xuan as a snake catcher and tries to attack him.
 Blanca defends him and the two sisters fight.
 During the fight, Xuan and Blanca fall into a hidden underground temple.

 While looking at a Daoist altar in the temple, Blanca's memories are triggered.
 She is shaken by the events and Xuan comforts her—this leads to a moment of intimacy between them.
 They start kissing, she takes off her robe, and they fall to the floor kissing.
 Afterward, Xuan and Blanca leave the temple to find Verta waiting.
 Blanca reveals that her memories have been returned and says she will return to the snake demon fold.
 She says to Xuan that their differences (human and demon) are too great.
 He asks her to wait for him and leaves to find a way for them to be together.

 Later at the fox-demon workshop, Xuan agrees to become a low-level demon in order to be with Blanca.
 Workshop mistress does turn him into a demon with a dog tail, but warns that Xuan will be of the weakest kind and will never grow stronger, and that humans will likely kill him on sight.

 In the meantime, the Dark General's second in command attempts to capture Blanca for his master, and nearly succeeds.
-Out of desperation, Blanca uses the magic wand again, absorbing the daoist's powers and turning into her giant demon form.
+Out of desperation, Blanca uses the magic wand again, absorbing the daoist's powers and turning into a giant python.
 Knowing that the General will now march onto the Snake Catcher Village, where the snakes are hiding, she intends to kill him there, fighting through his forts and armies.
 Xuan barely catches up with her, but Blanca does not heed his call to stop.
 Verta then warns Xuan that in the battle to come, he, a demon too now, will have to choose a side.